Catholic Church in colonial Rwanda

 The Catholic Church in colonial Rwanda had significant influence over the country as a result of the church's involvement in most aspects of the country's infrastructure.
-The Catholic missionaries, also known as the White Fathers, arrived at the same time as the first German colonial administrators, so both parties were very involved in shaping the influence of colonizers on Rwanda.
+The Catholic missionaries, also known as the White Fathers, arrived at the same time as the first German colonial empire administrators, so both parties were very involved in shaping the influence of colonizers on Rwanda.
 Throughout the colonial period, the Catholic Church expanded its influence in different industries.
 The resources of the church improved many Rwandans' lives.
 However, the church also perpetuated extreme inequality in the country through their favoritism of Tutsis over the other ethnic groups.

 Role of religion

 Compared to many countries around the world, religion is not a major organizer of different groups in Rwanda.
 According to the 2012 census, the country is 44% Catholic, 38% Protestant, 12% Seventh-day Adventist, and 2% Muslim.
 As seen in the graph, the country has always enjoyed a high level of religious freedom which partly stems from the lack of a dominant religion in the country.
 Instead of religion, Rwandans identify much more frequently by their ethnicity and home region.